panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 type: post
 ---

-`useEffect()` hook manages the side-effects like fetching over the network, manipulating DOM directly, starting and ending timers.
+`useEffect()` hook manages the side-effects like fetching over the network, manipulating DOM directly, and starting/ending timers.

-While the `useEffect()` is, alongside with `useState()`, is one of the most used hooks, it requires some time to familiarize and use correctly.
+While the `useEffect()`, alongside `useState()`, is one of the most used hooks, it requires time to familiarize and use correctly.

 A pitfall you might experience when working with `useEffect()` is the infinite loop of component renderings.
 In this post, I'll describe the common scenarios that generate infinite loops and how to avoid them.